 - You will receive a ‘Certificate of Achievement’.

 The workshops are held from 10 a.m. to 5 p.m. in Villa Mollerus (Mollerusstraat 1) in Baarn, 10 m. walk from Baarn train station, circa 30 min. from Amsterdam and Utrecht.
 Parking is free.
 The workshops always include an extensive lunch, in the same building.

 ‘On location’ workshops are hybrid, i.e. they allow for online participation as well, which works well given the fact that we work in small groups (maximum number of 8 participants).
 The prices for the on-site and online workshops are the same.

-€ 795, excluding VAT, including reading materials, lunch, tea/coffee.
+€ 795, excluding VAT, payable in advance and including reading materials, lunch, tea/coffee.

 If your branch, professional or network organization has a cooperation agreement with us, a discount may apply.
 Indicate this under remarks during registration, stating the organization.